Sobriety and The subconscious mind: unlocking the power within

 About Kathy:

-Kathy is a Certified Recovery and Life Coach and lives in Westfield, NJ.
+Kathy is a Certified Recovery and Life Coach.
 She uses her own experience, strength, and hope to guide her clients to a life of sobriety.
 Looking for support on your sobriety journey?
 Visit my website www.KMsobercoach.com or email kathy@kmsobercoach.com.